Olly Murs

-Early life
+Early life and football career

 Murs was born on 14 May 1984 in Witham, Essex, the son of Vicky-Lynn and Pete Murs.
 He has a twin brother, Ben, and a sister, Fay.
-He is partially of Latvian descent and his paternal great-grandparents were circus performers Eduards Alberts Mūrs and Veronika Jankovska.
+He has partial Latvian ancestry through his paternal great-grandparents, Eduards Alberts Mūrs and Veronika Jankovska, who were circus performers.
 He attended Howbridge Junior School in Witham and Notley High School in Braintree, Essex, where he was a striker in the school's football team.

 Murs played semi-professionally for Isthmian Division One North side Witham Town between 2006 and 2008.
 He excelled for the club's reserve team during the 2006–07 season, scoring 12 goals in 13 appearances and winning the Ridgeons Reserve Teams Cup.
 He made three first team appearances in the following season, scoring once, but was forced to give up his football career following an injury.
+In April 2016, Murs began to play for local side Coggeshall Town.

+He also appeared on the game show Deal or No Deal in 2007, where he won £10.
+Footage of Murs appearing on the show was later featured in an edition of the BBC's Almost Famous on 2 January 2010.
+Murs returned for a celebrity version of Deal or No Deal in 2012, which made him the only person to appear on the programme as a contestant twice.

 Prior to The X Factor, Murs worked at Kitchens Direct as a telemarketer and then as a recruitment consultant at Prime Appointments in Witham, and performed as part of a covers band called the Small Town Blaggers with a friend, Jon Goodey.
-He also appeared on the game show Deal or No Deal in 2007, where he won £10.
-Murs returned for a celebrity version of the show in 2012, which made him the only person to appear on the programme as a contestant twice.
 In 2008, he travelled to Australia, backpacking alone along the Gold Coast for three months.
 It was upon his return that he decided, having tried it out unsuccessfully twice in the past (when he failed to make it past the stage where he had to audition in front of the producers), to re-audition for The X Factor.